The story of Neema, one of our empowered girls in Tanzania.

 Girls hold the lowest place in our society, which exposes us to domestic violence and makes us believe we’re not smart or beautiful enough.

-A song on the newest Empowered Girls CD says we need to be the change we desire to see in our families, communities and nation: we cannot stay quiet and watch as our sisters are violated.
+A song on the newest Empowered Girls CD says we need to be the change we desire to see in our families, communities, and nation.
+We cannot stay quiet and watch as our sisters are violated.

-We know we are valuable even as girls, and that we can lift up our communities from the darkness and poverty that we grew up with.
+We know we are valuable as girls, and that we can lift up our communities from the darkness and poverty that we grew up with.
 Our society doesn’t teach us how to do this, but Empowered Girls does.

 After I finish university, I plan to devote my career to advocating for the rights of girls and women.